2nd Tuesday - 7pm

 Interested in presenting?
 Let us know.

-When and WhereMeetings are held at 7 p.m. on the first Tuesday of the month.
+When and WhereMeetings are held at 7 p.m. on the second Tuesday of the month.

 6:30 - early setup for machines and speakers.

 We've started meeting again at the Cabana @ Fountain Court Apts - 2400 4th Ave (4th & Battery) in Belltown.

 Network Security Monitoring -by- James Affeld